OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowMultiColumns.md

 This `module` is use to insert a table inside of the `container`.
 The property `cols` is used to define the number of columns of the table and the property `widths` is used to define the width of each column.
 The total width of the `container` is of `12` columns.
 The additon of all the values inserted in the `widths` property MUST be equal to `12`.

 ## Use
-This tables describes what `RowMultiColumns` is and how to use it.
+This table describes what `RowMultiColumns` is and how to use it.

 <table>
 <thead>